JohnJunior/iohook/docs/manual-build.md

 node build.js --runtime electron --version 4.0.4 --abi 69
 ```

-To see more examples of what values to use, view iohook's [package.json file](https://github.com/wilix-team/iohook/blob/master/package.json), under `supportedTargets`.
+To see more examples of what values to use, view iohook's [package.json file](https://github.com/JohnJunior/iohook/blob/master/package.json), under `supportedTargets`.
 The three values in each block are runtime, version and abi respectively.

 `--runtime`, `--version` and `--abi` must all be supplied to build for a specific node version.
-If they are not supplied, `build.js` will build for the versions specified under `supportedTargets` in your `package.json` (again, see iohook's [package.json file](https://github.com/wilix-team/iohook/blob/master/package.json) for details).
+If they are not supplied, `build.js` will build for the versions specified under `supportedTargets` in your `package.json` (again, see iohook's [package.json file](https://github.com/JohnJunior/iohook/blob/master/package.json) for details).

 - `--upload=false` tells the script not to attempt to upload the built files to GitHub afterwards.

-- `--all` tells the script to build all supported targets.
+- `--all` tells the script to build all supported targets under `supportedTargets`.
 Useful for CI.

 Typically `build.js` is used as part of iohook's CI in order to upload newly-built binaries to NPM.
 This is thus the default behavior of the script.
 To prevent this, supply the `--upload=false` flag: